 It is the next step to proper bookkeeping in the real estate business.
 You can categorize the income and expenditure in different sections on an excel sheet for your convenience.
 Examples of these categories are rent payments, advertising costs, maintenance fees, mortgage, insurance, supplies, legal fees, property management costs, and more.
 They will give you a clear idea about the financial flow of your business.

 Hire reliable property managers

 A landlord has many responsibilities that prevent him from giving much time to the finances.
-You can delegate all the responsibilities, like tenant finding, screening, management, and query resolution to an experienced property management company to get more time for bookkeeping.
+You can delegate all the duties, like tenant finding, screening, management, and query resolution, to an experienced property management company to get more time for bookkeeping.
 You may learn more from the expert property managers of a leading agency to understand which responsibilities you can delegate.
 Some of them also have experience in the financial sector, thus offering some help in accounting.